AVADOLearning/moodle-componentmgr/README.md

 Other package repositories are available, allowing deployment from corporate version control and distribution systems.
 At the moment:
+* `"Filesystem"` can be used to lookup components on the local disk.
 * `"Github"` allows Component Manager to query GitHub.com repositories, specified with the `"repository"` property of each component.
 * `"Moodle"` allows access to the